bruno-/fiber_scheduler/README.md

 #### [async gem](https://github.com/socketry/async)

-`async` is an awesome asynchronous programming library, almost a framework.
+`async` is an awesome asynchronous programming library, if not a framework.
 If `async` is like Rails, then `fiber_scheduler` is plain Ruby.

 `fiber_scheduler` works nicely with `async`: